- Who We Are

 Smile Pack Program: This is a new initiative with the goal of encouraging our young clients to exercise proper dental hygiene.
 Each Smile Pack contains a toothbrush, toothpaste, floss, etc. These packs will be added twice a year to our Weekend Snack Packs and, as available, given to clients with young children as part of their seven-day food package.

-New Jersey Anti-Hunger Coalition (NJAHC): NJAHC, CFA’s statewide program, advocates on behalf of the poorest and most vulnerable residents of our State by educating the public and policy makers on critical issues affecting NJ’s low-income residents.
+Hunger Free New Jersey, CFA’s statewide program, advocates on behalf of the poorest and most vulnerable residents of our State by educating the public and policy makers on critical issues affecting NJ’s low-income residents.

 CFA distributes approximately 4,600 need based emergency food packages monthly.
 We review each client’s financial situation but because of the nuances of need, a person may have had a good income last year, but has recently lost their job and are temporarily left without resources to feed themselves and in many cases, their family.
 Our Homelessness Prevention services are administered based upon poverty level.